-The walk we took was like a walk in the clouds, literally it was.
+The walk we took was like a walk in the clouds; literally, it was.
 I was accompanied by Raj and Nitin, whom I got to know from Raj.
-Both are from Udaipur and surprisingly, it was Raj’s first outing to Mount Abu as well.
+Both are from Udaipur, and surprisingly, it was Raj’s first outing to Mount Abu.

-Getting soaked in the clouds was something new to us, and it was hard to dissemble our feelings on experiencing such a thing.
+Getting soaked in the clouds was something new to us, and it was hard to disassemble our feelings on experiencing such a thing.

 After spending few hours at the peak, we decided to go to another place called Achalgarah.
 Legend has it; it was the place once Pandavas stayed during their exile.

-We were letting off our footwear, just when a boy held me and told me, “Saab, Guide chahiye”.
-I was not interested and then he told me- “Saab, sirf das rupaiya”.
-I got a mixed feeling, “ok, It is just 10 bucks”, I wondered.
+We were letting off our footwear, just when a boy held me and told me, “Saab, Guide chahiye.”
+I was not interested, and then he told me- “Saab, sirf das rupaiya.”
+I got a mixed feeling, “ok, It is just ten bucks,” I wondered.

-Still I was not convinced as to what made me to hire him.
+Still, I was not convinced as to what made me hire him.

 After our initial visit to the Shiva temple, we started our climb to the next place, the Jain temple.

-Next stop was a kilometer climb till we reached the peak of Achalgarah.
-It is a proclivity in me to know about a person whoever he or she may be.
+The next stop was a kilometer climb till we reached the peak of Achalgarah.
+It is a propensity in me to know about a person, whoever he or she may be.
 I make that extra effort in knowing them.

-Name: Suraj, 12 years of age studying in 6th grade at a school which is about 8 kilometers from his house.
+Name Suraj, 12 years of age, studying in 6th grade at a school about 8 kilometers from his house.
 He was our guide.

-I was asking him about how he goes about his daily life-“I go to school early in the morning, I return by noon and then I start earning by being a guide.
-My father earns through selling dolls and my mom makes them.
-My brother also studies in the same class even though he is 4 years elder to me”, he smartly replied.
+I was asking him about how he goes about his daily life-“I go to school early in the morning, I return by noon, and then I start earning by being a guide.
+My father earns through selling dolls, and my mom makes them.
+My brother also studies in the same class even though he is four years older than me”, he smartly replied.

 Interesting, I said to myself.

-He looked a normal kid, who is 3 ft tall, carried an umbrella and more importantly the right words in order to keep the tourists like us in a jolly mood even when it was little tough physically to climb.
-He had a torn pair of hawai chappals, but had a good grip even though he experienced the occasional slip.
+He looked like a normal kid, 3 ft tall, carried an umbrella, and, more importantly, the right words to keep the tourists like us in a jolly mood even when it was a little tough physically to climb.
+He had a torn pair of Hawai chappals but had a good grip even though he experienced the occasional slip.
 His shayris were assuaging to our ears.

-“Saab, life has its own fun; it isn’t easy but certainly not a difficult one”, he murmured
+“Saab, life has its fun; it isn’t easy but certainly not a difficult one,” he murmured

-Flash, he gave us a bottle of water and said drink it, it’s pure.
-It was indeed, the most delightful drink I ever gulped in my life and I did wash my face with it.
+Flash gave us a bottle of water and said, drink it; it’s pure.
+It was.
+Indeed, the most delightful drink I ever gulped in my life, and I did wash my face with it.
 I was rejuvenated.
-I had symptoms of throwing up previously, it went away.
+I had symptoms of throwing up previously; it went away.
 I am not joking.

-Later he started telling about people’s nature.
-How it resembled the animal food chain.
-There are predators who feed on innocent, lucky people are those, who escape the slaughter of these predators.
+Later he started talking about people’s nature how it resembled the animal food chain.
+Some predators feed on innocent, lucky people who escape these predators’ slaughter.
 Only time decides how lucky they are.
-But we must not feel bad for the innocent ones because it is a pleasure to lead a life, however short it maybe.
+But we must not feel bad for the innocent ones because it is a pleasure to lead a life, however short it may be.

-Later Suraj took us to another cave which was very dark and he told a sanyasi does his meditation inside it.
-Well, we didn’t want to go fully inside.
+Later, Suraj took us to another cave, which was very dark, and he told a sanyasi to do his meditation inside it.
+Well, we didn’t want to go entirely inside.

-Now few people know the fact that, I have a problem with heights.
+Now few people know the fact that I have a problem with heights.
 I am shit scared of heights.
-Just when I was realizing, something needs to be done for this boy, the whole fear went and I was looking down and never before I felt like this.
-I was walking as though, there isn’t any fear.
+When I realized something needed to be done for this boy, the real fear went, and I was looking down, and never before I felt like this.
+I was walking as though there isn’t any fear.
 Even on slippery roads, I was confident I would be reaching Bangalore and write an article on him.
 Thanks to him, I am writing now.

-While returning back, he slipped and for a moment we thought, oh god, but he is a God’s gift, nothing can stop him from reaching greater heights than the peak of Achalgarah.
+While returning, he slipped, and for a moment, we thought, oh god, but he is a God’s gift, nothing can stop him from reaching greater heights than the peak of Achalgarah.